Professional Golfer

 Crestwicke Country Club · Bloomington, Illinois

-The premier amateur golf event in the state of Illinois.
+The premier amateur golf event in the state of Illinois, drawing a 138-player field.
 The champion earns an automatic exemption into the U.S. Amateur.

 The Club at Wynstone · North Barrington, Illinois

-The 77th Illinois Open, open to both professionals and amateurs, is one of the most competitive state opens in the country.
+Michael's professional debut.
+The 77th Illinois Open, open to both professionals and amateurs, drew a 156-player field and is one of the most competitive state opens in the country.

 The Opportunity

-This fall, Michael will enter professional golf through Q-School — the qualifying pathway to either the PGA TOUR or DP World Tour.
+This fall, Michael will pursue a tour card through Q-School — the qualifying pathway to either the PGA TOUR or DP World Tour.
 It is a rigorous multi-stage process — spanning Pre-Qualifying through Final Stage across multiple weeks and venues — and among the most demanding paths in professional golf.
-Earning a card through Q-School is the defining moment of a player’s transition from amateur to tour professional.
+Earning a card through Q-School is the defining next step in a player’s professional career.

-The runwayContinued work with Tony Ziegler at The Golden Bear Club and daily preparation alongside touring professionals at Isleworth Golf & Country Club and Flossmoor Country Club.
+The runwayContinued work with Tony Ziegler at The Golden Bear Club and daily preparation alongside touring professionals at Isleworth Golf & Country Club and Flossmoor Golf Club.

 The edgeEntry fees, flights, hotels, and on-site expenses for Pre-Qualifying through Final Stage.
 A full Q-School run spanning multiple weeks and venues.